Hunting wino and higgsino dark matter at the muon collider with disappearing tracks: Disappearing tracks at the muon collider

 The expected SR yields, for the total background contribution and for the wino and higgsino thermal targets, are reported in Table~\ref{tab:SRyields} for an integrated luminosity of 10~ab$^{-1}$ of \mbox{$\sqrt{s}=10$}~TeV muon collisions.

 Sensitivity curves are shown in Figure~\ref{fig:sensitivity_m_vs_tau} as a function of the \chipm mass and lifetime.
 A set of likelihoods is built for each signal mass and lifetime hypothesis and SR selection.
 Each likelihood is a product of a Poisson probability density function, describing the observed number of events in the SR, and a single Gaussian probability density function distribution that describes a nuisance parameter associated with the total background systematic uncertainty.
 A systematic uncertainty of 30\% (100\%) on the total background prediction has been assumed for \SRotp (\SRttp) for the $\sqrt{s}=3$~TeV data-taking run.
 When considering the $\sqrt{s}=10$~TeV data-taking run, the systematic uncertainty on the total background prediction in \SRotp has been reduced to 10\%.
-The discovery significance is evaluated from the expected discovery $p$-value, while limits are set at 95\% CL using the CLs method~\cite{Read:2002hq} with the pyhf software package~\cite{pyhf,pyhf_joss}.
+The pyhf software package~\cite{pyhf,pyhf_joss} was used to evaluate the discovery significance from the expected discovery $p$-value and to set limits at 95\% CL using the CLs method~\cite{Read:2002hq}.
 Additional lines show the sensitivity of the conservative scenario inflating the background estimates by an order of magnitude.
+Note that in \SRttp\ the expected background is relatively small.
+Hence enlarging the background in that region by an order of magnitude does not have a significant impact on the sensitivity.
+A proper treatment of the small background is achieved due to the use of Poissonian statistics.
 The sensitivity is shown separately for the $\sqrt{s}=3$~TeV and $\sqrt{s}=10$~TeV data-taking runs, and for wino and higgsino multiplets.
 Available HL-LHC prospects \cite{ATL-PHYS-PUB-2018-031, Strategy:2019vxc} are also included for comparison.
 Limits at 95\% CL extracted from the $\sqrt{s}=3$~TeV data-taking are overlaid on the $\sqrt{s}=10$~TeV discovery prospects.